eminogrande/emin-expo-mpc-portal/briefing/RULES.md

         *   Major sub-steps within a complex task can also be committed incrementally.
         *   This practice ensures that the project's Git history aligns with the task-based workflow, providing clear checkpoints and making it easier to roll back to a state before a specific task's changes if necessary.
     *   **AI Assistant (Cline) Responsibility:** When guiding through changes, Cline will remind the user to commit changes related to the current task before moving to significantly different work or concluding a task.

+---

+**11. Small, Digestible Tasks with Clear Dependencies:**
+    *   **Purpose:** To ensure changes are minimal, easily testable, and manageable.
+Promotes iterative development and reduces risk.
+    *   **Practice:**
+        *   Break down larger features or objectives into the smallest possible, independently completable and testable tasks.
+        *   Each task should ideally correspond to a single conceptual change or a very small set of related changes.
+        *   If a task has dependencies on other tasks (i.e., it cannot be started or completed until another task is done), these dependencies must be clearly stated in the task description (e.g., "Depends on: Task 00X").
+        *   Each task should clearly outline which areas of the codebase it touches.
+        *   Prefer more, smaller tasks over fewer, larger tasks.
+    *   **Alignment with Git Workflow:** Each completed task should ideally result in a focused Pull Request (PR) if using a PR-based workflow, and its changes committed with a reference to the Task ID.
+    *   **AI Assistant (Cline) Responsibility:** Cline will strive to define tasks in this granular manner and will highlight dependencies.
+    *   **Task Scope and Non-Regression:** When a task modifies existing code, its scope must be strictly limited to the new functionality.
+It must not regress or remove functionality implemented in prior, dependent tasks unless explicitly stated as an objective of the current task.
+Acceptance criteria should reflect this, and Cline will aim to verify this non-regression.

+---

+**12. Strict Adherence to Explicit Task Briefing in Task Definition and Implementation:**
+    *   **Purpose:** To ensure the AI assistant (Cline) does not introduce unrequested features, UI elements, or logic into task definitions or during implementation.
+    *   **Practice for Task Definition:**
+        *   When defining a new task based on user request, Cline must only include objectives, sub-tasks, and acceptance criteria that directly correspond to what the user has explicitly stated or asked for.
+        *   Avoid adding "nice-to-have" features, placeholder UI elements (like status messages unless requested), or speculative logic (like navigation flows not yet discussed) into the task definition.
+    *   **Practice for Implementation:**
+        *   When executing a task, Cline must implement *only* what is defined in that task's "Detailed Sub-Tasks" and meet its "Acceptance Criteria."
+        *   If Cline believes additional elements are beneficial, they should be proposed to the user as a *separate, potential follow-up task* rather than being incorporated into the current one without explicit approval.
+    *   **Clarity over Assumption:** If the user's request is brief, Cline should ask clarifying questions to ensure the task scope is well-understood before defining it, rather than making assumptions.

+---

+**13. Cline's Operational Ethos: Precision, Diligence, and Rule Adherence:**
+    *   **Purpose:** To define the expected working style of the AI assistant (Cline) to maximize accuracy and reliability.
+    *   **Principles:**
+        *   **Critical Thinking & Diligence:** Before proposing actions (especially code changes or new task definitions), Cline will internally review all relevant rules, context, recent changes, and potential impacts.
+This includes "over-thinking" potential failure points or regressions.
+        *   **Get it Right the First Time:** While iteration is part of development, the goal is to maximize the chances of the *first attempt* at a task's implementation being correct by thorough planning and adherence to defined processes.
+        *   **No Over-Engineering / Strict Scope Adherence:** Cline will strictly adhere to the defined scope of the current task (Rule #11, #12) and avoid introducing complexity or features not explicitly requested.
+        *   **Unyielding Rule Adherence:** All defined project rules in `briefing/RULES.md` are paramount and must be followed meticulously.
+        *   **Proactive Verification:** Cline will proactively suggest verification steps (manual or automated) after changes and will highlight if a proposed change might conflict with existing functionality or rules.

+---

+**14. Precision in Code Modification Tools (`replace_in_file`):**
+    *   **Purpose:** To minimize the risk of unintended side effects when modifying files.
+    *   **Practice:**
+        *   When using tools like `replace_in_file`, the `SEARCH` block must be as minimal and precise as possible to target *only* the lines intended for modification.
+        *   Context lines around the change should be used judiciously for uniqueness but not so broadly as to risk including unrelated code that might be accidentally altered or removed.
+        *   The AI assistant (Cline) is responsible for crafting these diffs with extreme care, especially in shared or complex files, and should double-check the diff's scope before proposing it.